Mat3814/ID2223_Lab2/README.md

 ## Usage

+You can use the adapter through this link : [ID2223-Lab/llama_lora_adapter]https://huggingface.co/ID2223-Lab/llama_lora_adapter

+You can use the model from this link : [ID2223-Lab/llama_lora_merged_GGUF]https://huggingface.co/ID2223-Lab/llama_lora_merged_GGUF

-You can use this model as a chatbot on the hugging face space : https://huggingface.co/spaces/ID2223-Lab/iris
+You can interact with the chat bot on the hugging face space : [ID2223-Lab/iris]https://huggingface.co/spaces/ID2223-Lab/iris

 ## Task 2 : Improve pipeline scalability and model performance